acherm/acherm.github.io/_posts/2023-09-30-GPTsChessEloRatingLegalMoves.md

  * `davinci-003`, another completion model, is not able to play an entire game because of illegal moves quickly generated, against basic Stockfish engine or random chess engine.
 It is not a big surprise and seems on par with what has been reported: a weak baseline.
  * More surprisingly `ChatGPT-4` is much more brittle, with a lot of illegal moves (around 30% of the games) and a low Elo rating (around 1300).
 The illegal moves are not easy to fix, and seem related to inability to master chess rules.
 Hence, `ChatGPT-4`, despite being more recent, is a weaker model than `gpt-3.5-turbo-instruct` for playing chess.
 I discussed several possible explanations: prompt, temperature, training set, etc. The fine-tuning for chat seems to be the main reason.
   `ChatGPT-3.5-turbo` has been tested, too, but it is not able to play an entire game due to the generation of a lot of illegal moves.
  * There has been some inquiries about the hypothesis GPT-4 is getting worse over time.
-However, evidence is weak and lack of transparency of OpenAI does not help.
+On the other hand, OpenAI claims about non-regression of their versions https://twitter.com/npew/status/1679538687854661637.
+Overall, current evidence is weak and lack of transparency of OpenAI does not help.
 For instance, this viral paper https://arxiv.org/abs/2307.09009 has too many flaws as demonstrated here: https://www.aisnakeoil.com/p/is-gpt-4-getting-worse-over-time.
+It has also been *suspected* that continuously updating/fine-tuning the model on new chat data can cause degradation of performance.
  With this study, the results about `ChatGPT-4` and `gpt-3.5-turbo-instruct` provide the **first solid evidence that training for chat makes GPT *worse* on a well-defined problem**.
 That's a big deal.
-It is in contradiction with OpenAI claims https://twitter.com/npew/status/1679538687854661637 about non-regression of their versions.
-And to quote Simon Willison: "How are we meant to build dependable software on top of a platform that changes in completely undocumented and mysterious ways every few months?"
+To quote Simon Willison: "How are we meant to build dependable software on top of a platform that changes in completely undocumented and mysterious ways every few months?"
+In light of the results of this study, no need to say continual learning will be a big challenge for GPTs in the future!

 I hope this blog post will help to debunk some overclaims and to clarify the situation.